passcod/blograph/README.md

 This blog has happily lasted four years on one engine so far.
 I am confident that it will last at least another four on this new one.
 I would like it if I didn't have to rewrite it all when I do pick it up again.

+### Welp, that didn't go as planned

+Fast-forward to 2020, and while the compiler can still build my code as promised, the *ecosystem* has long since moved on.
+But building this as-is works just fine within the Dockerfile, so for now I'm okay.